Raktha Kanneeru

-Though it was initially claimed to be a remake of the 1954 Tamil film Ratha Kanneer, the director clarified that his film was based on a Kannada play which was later adapted in Tamil as a play and then subsequently into the 1954 film.
-Upon release, the film was successful at the box office.
+Though a remake of the 1954 Tamil film Ratha Kanneer, the director claimed that his film was based on a Kannada play which was later adapted in Tamil as a play and then subsequently into the 1954 film.
+However, the claim was found to be false since it was noticed that the play Kaalachakra penned by T. N. Balakrishna was actually based on the Tamil play Ratha Kaneeer - making it the oldest version of all.
+Upon release, the film was successful at the box office and was the highest grosser of the year.
 It was followed by a spiritual sequel titled Katari Veera Surasundarangi released in 2012.